Maintaining the stem cell niche in multicellular models of epithelia

-Figure~\ref{fig:rotremains} shows that including the rotational force increases the population of stem cells that remain attached to the membrane ($\beta$) for all spring lengths ($l_d$), and therefore increases the robustness of the system at maintaining a desired stem cell population size.
-With the base level of adhesion to the membrane ($\alpha^*=500~\mu$N), any of the rotational spring constants investigated ($k_\phi = 10,~50,~100~\mu$N) maintain the whole stem cell population.
+Figure~\ref{fig:rotremains} shows that including the rotational force increases the population of proliferative cells that remain attached to the membrane ($\beta$) for all spring lengths ($l_d$), helping to maintain the desired proliferative cell population size.
+With the base level of adhesion to the membrane ($\alpha^*=500~\mu$N), any of the rotational spring constants investigated ($k_\phi = 10,~50,~100~\mu$N) maintain the whole proliferative cell population.
 With no adhesion and a torsional spring constant of $k_\phi = 50~\mu N$ or higher, the remaining population is maintained above 70~cells/$10^2~\mu m^2$.
-Supplementary Figure~1 shows a plot of the loss curves for each setup considered using the rotational force.
+Supplementary Figure~1 shows a plot of the simulation loss curves for each setup considered using the rotational force.

-It can be seen in Figure~\ref{fig:rotcellheights}, compared to Figure~\ref{fig:heightatdivision}, that the rotational force has significantly reduced the presence of differentiated daughters in the basal layer, directly opposing our proposed mechanism for why the stem cell loss occurs.
+It can be seen in Figure~\ref{fig:rotcellheights}, compared to Figure~\ref{fig:heightatdivision}, that the rotational force has significantly reduced the presence of differentiated daughters in the basal layer, directly opposing our proposed mechanism for why the proliferative cell loss occurs.
 It is also important to note that the mode of the histogram remains around $z=0.7$~CD, we have only removed the peak at $z=0$~CD.
-Consequently, the addition of the rotational force has enabled better maintenance of the basal layer over the time periods of interest, even at very small division spring lengths where the division model is most representative of cell division and the model without the rotational force fails.
+Consequently, the addition of the rotational force has improved the maintenance of the basal layer over the time periods of interest, even at very small division spring lengths where the division model is most representative of cell division and the base model requires high adhesion levels for maintenance.

-The cell deaths and cell velocities for the results using this rotational force are also compared to the system with stem cells restrained in the basal layer in Figure~\ref{fig:rotcelldeaths} and Figure~\ref{fig:rotcellvelocities}.
-As would be expected, given that the system maintains a consistent stem cell population, the velocities and cell deaths remain close to those of an equivalent system with restrained stem cells.
+The cell deaths and cell velocities for the results using this rotational force are also compared to the system with proliferative cells restrained in the basal layer in Figure~\ref{fig:rotcelldeaths} and Figure~\ref{fig:rotcellvelocities}.
+As would be expected, given that the system maintains a consistent proliferative cell population, the velocities and cell deaths remain close to those of an equivalent system with restrained proliferative cells.